Functions

 • f::AbstractAlgebra.Generic.MPoly{S}: A multivariate polynomial

-• v::ValuationTangent{S,T}: The tangent vector defining the direction
+• v::ValuationTangent{S,T,N}: The tangent vector defining the direction

 Returns